abideenml/LightAgents/README.md

 2024-08-16
 ----------
-Create an agent class and a tool class to create an AI agent which can utilize functions , and call them.
+create an agent class and a tool class to create an AI agent which can utilize functions , and call them.

 ```